magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 }
 ```

-### Patcher class example
+### Data patch class example

-The patcher class implements the `DataPatchInterface`.
+The data patch class implements the `DataPatchInterface`.
 Specifically, it uses the framework's `UpgradeContentHelper` class to apply the converter class to all the database entities where Page Builder content exists.
 These locations are provided by the `UpgradableEntitiesPool`, described later in this topic.

 Page Builder's `UpgradeFullWidthPadding` class is provided here as an example implementation: